Inishmore: Tourism

 Inis Mór today is a major tourist destination, with bed and breakfast accommodation scattered across the island.
-Private minibuses, horse-drawn carriages and bicycles are the main methods of getting about for the numerous tourists who visit the island in the summer months.
+Private minibuses, bicycles, and horse-drawn carriages, locally called pony traps, are the main methods of getting about for the numerous tourists who visit in the summer.

 There is a small museum illustrating the history of Dún Aonghasa and its possible functions, while the Aran Sweater Market is a focal point for visitors who can trace the culture and history associated with the Aran sweater through the on-site museum.
-Nearby are a Neolithic tomb and a small heritage park at Dún Eochla, featuring examples of a traditional thatched cottage and poteen distillery.
+Near the lighthouse are a Neolithic tomb and a small heritage park at Dún Eochla.
+Dun Eochla is an almost circular fort with an inner wall that gives access to a walkway on its top.
+The heritage park features examples of a traditional thatched cottage and poteen distillery.
 The Tempull Breccain (Church of Brecan), commonly called the Seven Churches of Aran, is a complex of churches and other buildings dedicated to the 5th-century Saint Brecan, once a popular destination for pilgrims.
-In the centre of the island, at its highest point is the Inishmore Lighthouse, it was decommissioned in 1857 and replaced by the lights at Eeragh and Inisheer.
+In the centre of the island, at its highest point, is the Inishmore Lighthouse.
+It was decommissioned in 1857 and replaced by the lights at Eeragh and Inisheer.

 The island plays host to Ted Fest each year.
-Established in 2004, it is a celebration of the sitcom Father Ted.
-Festival goers dress as their favourite characters, watch their favourite episodes and take part in various Ted related events and competitions.
+First celebrated in 2007, it is a celebration of the sitcom Father Ted.
+Festival-goers dress as their favourite characters, watch their favourite episodes and take part in various Ted-related events and competitions.

 Sport

 Some of the limestone sea cliffs have attracted interest from rock-climbers.

-Diving is possible.
-A particularly popular location for this is Poll na bPéist (hole of worms/sea monsters), located at the southern coast of the island, which is a large naturally formed rectangular pool communicating via underground channels with the sea.
+Diving is possible, with a particularly popular location at Poll na bPéist ('hole of worms/sea monsters'), a large rectangular pool communicating via underground channels with the sea on the island's southern coast.
 Since 2012, Inis Mór has hosted an event as part of the Red Bull Cliff Diving World Series.